aio-libs/aiohttp/docs/web.rst

 StreamResponse
 ^^^^^^^^^^^^^^

-.. class:: StreamResponse(request. *, status=200, reason=None)
+.. class:: StreamResponse(request, *, status=200, reason=None)

    The base class for *HTTP response* handling.

    Contains methods for setting *HTTP response headers*, *cookies*, *response status code*, writing *HTTP response BODY* and so on.

-   The most important thing you should to know about *response* --- it is *Finite State Machine*.
+   The most important thing you should know about *response* --- it is *Finite State Machine*.

    That means you can do any manipulations on *headers*,